March 2nd, 2017

 In the 112th Congress, Rep. Eshoo advocated for increased transparency in the political activities of companies doing business with the federal government.
 She offered four different amendments to Fiscal Year 2012 appropriations bills to require private companies receiving public funds to disclose their political spending.
 The amendments were procedurally blocked.
 Rep. Eshoo believes that with public funds come public responsibilities, and that taxpayers have a right to know where their money goes.

-In her continuing effort to require such disclosure, Rep. Eshoo led 62 of her colleagues in writing to President Obama on July 28, 2011 in support of an Executive Order requiring all companies receiving taxpayer dollars when doing business with the federal government, to fully and completely disclose their political spending, writing that “with public funds come public responsibilities.”
+In her continuing effort to require such disclosure, Rep. Eshoo led her colleagues in writing to President Obama in 2011, 2012, and twice in 2015 (other letter here) in support of an Executive Order requiring all companies receiving taxpayer dollars to fully and completely disclose their political spending, writing that “with public funds come public responsibilities.”

-On April 26, 2012, Rep. Eshoo once again led her colleagues in writing to the President in support of that Executive Order, citing reports that federal contractors had made large contributions to a leading Presidential Super PAC that have long been considered impermissible under campaign finance and “pay-to-play” laws.
-Her letter also coincided with Committee passage of legislation to specifically prohibit this kind of disclosure, which she called the latest example of “Republicans working to keep the lid on transparency and disclosure.”
+In her letters, Rep. Eshoo cited reports that federal contractors had made large contributions to a leading Presidential Super PAC that have long been considered impermissible under campaign finance and “pay-to-play” laws.
+Her 2012 letter also coincided with Committee passage of legislation to specifically prohibit this kind of disclosure, which she called the latest example of “Republicans working to keep the lid on transparency and disclosure.”

 Transparency in Political Advertising